 When I was training as an EMT, I would go into samadhi or mystical states listening to the trainers explain how the human body worked, and why.
 There is some pretty magnificent precision going on moment to moment, keeping us alive and functioning.
 If we had to run that show, we’d be dead in a second.
 There is an incredible intelligence keeping us alive and it is clearly not a random process.

 A Christian minister, who was a very close friend and attended programs at our center whenever he could escape from his church, told me that I was a panentheist.
 I looked this up and this definition is about as close as it will come.
 “Panentheist,” not “pantheist.”
 They are two different words with different meanings.
+Some say I am a non-dual Tantrik yogi, which means I have an all inclusive view.
+Everything appears and disappears within Consciousness, as Consciousness.

 There is Pure Awareness, the Formless Absolute, free of all qualities and attributes.
 To the conceptual mind, it is vast emptiness.
 It is nothing, it is no thing.
 We experience this “ nothingness” every night in deep sleep.
 Even though all experience, including our experience of self, disappears during deep sleep, we can’t really say we have stopped existing.
 This vast emptiness has infinite potential and when some of that potential manifests, it does so as the creative intelligence that is the source of all and everything, including you and me.